OrlandoRibera/GestorDeNotas/README.md

     - Can see calificacion

--- Solo el staff podrá añadir usuarios
+-Solo el staff podrá añadir usuarios